-Teem currently offers carpentry and culinary classes.
-These women are learn how to prepare a full menu of tasty morsels and successfully managing a kitchen.
+TEEM currently offers carpentry and culinary classes.
+These women learn how to prepare a full menu of tasty morsels and successfully managing a kitchen.

 Dreams, once thought unreachable, are now within their grasp.
 One inmate told us, “Ultimately I want to own my own franchise but to get there I have to get a job.
 And I’ve been applying as a cook.”